DevExpress-Examples/how-to-integrate-a-state-indicator-with-the-circular-gauge-control-e3798/Readme.md

 </dxga:StateIndicatorControl.AdditionalStates>
 ```

-As the needle moves across a scale range, the state indicator updates its appearance to reflect the current state.
+As the needle moves across the scale range, the state indicator updates its appearance to reflect the current state.

 ## Files to Review